Rick45/quick-arr-Stack/README.md

 1. Delete all content in `${ROOT}/config/vpn` and replace it with the ones available in the repo folder `Config Files\config\vpn(PureVPN)`
 1. Download the openVPN file from [PureVPN website](https://support.purevpn.com/openvpn-files).
 1. Open the file in the udp folder related to the country/connection that you want to use.
-1. Copy the remote value in the file and replace it on the vpn.conf file that is
+1. Copy the remote value in the file and replace it on the vpn.conf file that is in `${ROOT}/config/vpn`

 #### VPN Docker container